A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity: Introduction

+The present derivation can be viewed as a \emph{static condensation} of bubble degrees of freedom and is similar in scope to the approach in \cite{HuKnPa13}.
+Following taxonomy from the optimization literature, we might view our approach as \emph{black-box} --- as opposed to \emph{all-at-once} \cite[section 1.1]{herzog2010algorithms}.

-Similarly to \cite{HuKnPa13}, the solution decomposition into port and bubble components allows the static condensation of local (bubble) degrees of freedom and thus allows parallelization of the online solver.
-Furthermore, static condensation allows to recast the constrained optimization statement into an unconstrained optimization statement for the port degrees of freedom, which reads as a nonlinear least-square problem.
-As in \cite{CaFaCoAm2013}, we resort to the Gauss-Newton method which exploits the underlying structure of the objective function to enable rapid convergence of the CB-ROM to the optimum.
+Note that \eqref{eq:OS2_hybridized_fordummies} reads as a nonlinear least-squares problem: as in \cite{CaFaCoAm2013}, we can thus resort to the Gauss-Newton method which exploits the underlying structure of the objective function to enable rapid convergence of the CB-ROM to the optimum.